isabella232/mule-jdbc-example/README.md

-# Querying a Teradata Vantage database
+# Querying a Teradata Vantage database from a Mule service

 This example is a clone of the Mulesoft MySQL sample project.
 It demonstrates how to query a Teradata database and expose results over REST API.